gitbls/sdm/Docs/Example-Commands.md

 This script is a great way to get started sdm.
 It makes use of a list of plugins which is easier to manage for some.

-This example can be copied and used, or of course create your own 'list of plugins' file and sdm command script
+This example can be copied and used, or of course create your own 'list of plugins' file and sdm command script.
+This file is also available here: <a href="../ezsdm">ezsdm</a>

 ```sh
 #!/bin/bash